rileypeterson/Depop/README.md

 # Depop
 Program to follower and unfollow users

-"We don't encourage the use of bots on our platform, so please refrain from doing so!"-Depop Representative

 ## Warning

 My account was deleted 5/9/2018 citing a violation of the [terms of service](http://explore.depop.com/en/terms/)